This is the fifth in a series of blog posts.

 Although this sentiment is easy to understand, the business owner must gradually share responsibilities and focus more on growth drivers.
-That means properly developing employees on key operating tasks.
+That means properly instructing employees to perform key operating tasks.
 Thus, operations must be well documented, reviewed, and continually improved.
 Start with the customer in mind.
 Customer care is the most powerful driver for all other operations.

-The owner must have a vision that is both clear and shared across the organization.
-Operational activities need to be linked to the vision and each employee knows how the work they do relates to or supports achieving the vision.
+The business owner must have a vision that is both clear and shared across the organization.
+Operational activities need to be linked to the vision, and each employee needs to know how the work they do relates to or supports achieving the vision.
 Openness is critical.

 Salaries/incentives should be tied to responsibilities and development programs encouraged to enable employees not only to improve performance, but also to enable advancement.
 Individuals who resist direction should be dealt with in a uniform approach.